hanpari/sovereign/source/02/052_drama.md

 Gromov was no exception, dwelling in never-admitted desire for the last three months.

 "Of course, you should marry Peter," he replied nonchalantly.
 "He is handsome, nice, and smart.
 I wonder what makes you think you shouldn't.
-Nota bene, when you have already been engaged for a couple of months.
+Nota bene, when you've already been engaged for a couple of months.
 By the way, do you mind me having, how do you call that, an aperitive?
 Hey, waiter, bring me double vodka, please."

 "The same here!"

 Samara pushed her vine away and observed him.
 She had green, fox-like eyes with small wrinkles in corners, a gentle nose, and lips with lipstick too red to Gromov's taste.

 "Sava," she said.
-"Jerzinski had talked to me.
-He hinted you wouldn't be happy once you learn about Peter's proposal."
+"Jerzinski talked to me, hinting you wouldn't be happy once you learn about Peter's proposal."

 Samara always addressed Andrey by his surname.
-Originally, Gromov thought she did not like Andrey and tried to keep a distance from him since he was a noisy and unpolished "diamond in raw".
-But even so, she always insisted on meeting the both of them, treating Andrey like an old friend, sometimes almost making Gromov jealous.
+Originally, Gromov thought she did not like Andrey and tried to keep away from him since he was a noisy and unpolished "diamond in raw".

+But even so, she always insisted on meeting the both of them, treating Andrey like an old friend - sometimes to such an extent that it made Gromov jealous.
 She acted more detached during the sparse occasions when she and Gromov were alone.

 "Peter is a fine fellow, my favorite buddy," Gromov insisted lightly.
 He did not lie, though.
 In his opinion, Peter Grasov possessed qualities a woman should appreciate in a man: reliable, successful, handsome, and kind-hearted.
 Compared to Peter, Gromov felt unworthy.
 "I see no reason why I should not be happy."